 Darol loves mountain biking, canoeing, surfing and anything else that gets him outside with the potential of a crash to tell his mates about.
 He has completed 2 cape epics, many canoe marathons and many, many other events.
 To complicate his interests he is type 1 diabetic and writes a blog (https://diabetesadventure.com) to inspire and inform other diabetics that the disease is no obstacle.
 Apart from that he is a qualified Mechatronic engineer.
 An apparently versatile degree, particularly if you are into organising mountain biking events…

 The Lesotho Sky POHO Bell is the ultimate award at the Lesotho Sky Event, you will feel bullish on any singletrack with this trophy behind your name.
 All that is required is that you complete 3 Lesotho Sky events.
 That’s +- 1000km with +-27000m of ascent in the #MountainBikeKingdom.
 No small feat, and one that deserves respect.
 This is only fitting as “Poho” means “Bull” in Sesotho.

 Here are the elite, highly decelerated and

-well respected men and woman of the #mountainbikekingdom; The Lesotho Sky POHO
+well respected men and women of the #mountainbikekingdom; The Lesotho Sky POHO

 Michel De Clippel